Wolf Compressed

 A blueprint for change

-Long-term, the team hopes that lessons learned here could be echoed across Ethiopia and beyond, offering hope for other endangered species facing similar threats, especially those with an overlapping home range such as the big-headed African mole rat.
+Long-term, the team hopes that lessons learned here could be echoed across Ethiopia and beyond, offering hope for other endangered species facing similar threats, especially those with an overlapping home range such as the giant mole rat.

 Bale Mountains